Health insurance mandate: Constitutional challenges

-The ACA mandate was challenged in federal courts by Republican state Attorneys General.
-On June 28, 2012, the U.S. Supreme Court upheld the provision as Constitutional.
+The ACA mandate was challenged in federal courts by Republican state attorneys general.
+On June 28, 2012, the U.S. Supreme Court upheld the provision as constitutional.
 Chief Justice John Roberts delivered the majority opinion in National Federation of Independent Business v.
 Sebelius, which upheld the Patient Protection and Affordable Care Act by a 5–4 vote.
 The Court ruled that although the "individual mandate" component of the act was not constitutional under the Commerce Clause, it was reasonably construed as a tax and was therefore valid under the Congressional authority to "lay and collect taxes."

-In a September 2010 working paper, a forthcoming article in the NYU Journal of Law and Liberty, and a lecture given at NYU, Randy Barnett of Georgetown University Law Center argues that the mandate is unconstitutional under the doctrine of the Commerce and Necessary and Proper Clauses, and that enforcing it is equivalent to "commandeering the people."
+In a September 2010 working paper, a forthcoming article in the New York University Journal of Law & Liberty, and a lecture given at NYU, Randy Barnett of Georgetown University Law Center argues that the mandate is unconstitutional under the doctrine of the Commerce and Necessary and Proper Clauses, and that enforcing it is equivalent to "commandeering the people."
 Penalizing inaction, he argues, is only defensible when a fundamental duty of a person has been established.
 He also asserted that Congress fails to enforce the mandate under its taxing power because the penalty is not revenue-generating according to the Act itself.

-The U.S. Supreme Court decision upholding the individual mandate was rendered in June 2012, in the case of National Federation of Independent Business v.
-Sebelius.